NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 This makes the behavior of such a type rather more difficult to specify.
 The standard would still need to have changes to allow subobojects which take up no space to work, since users have to be able to get pointers/references to them and the like.
 Once that work is done, exactly how you specify that a subobject takes up no space does not really matter.

+## Stateless by type declaration

+An older version of this idea permitted statelessness in a form similar to what is specified here.
+But that design evolved from the needs of inner classes and mixins, where it was solely on an implementation of a type to be used for a specific purpose.

+As such, in that design, a class was declared stateless.
+Once this was done, that type could only be used to declare objects as direct subobject of another type, and they would be implicitly stateless.
+Since both inner classes and mixins are intended for only those uses, that was not a significant limitation.

+The problem with this solution is that it does not solve the general stateless problem outlined in the [motivation](#motivation) section.

 # Changelist

+## From pre-release v2:

+* Added details about the empty object identity problem, as well as a number of potential solutions.

 ## From pre-release v1: